RTEMS/rtems-docs/c-user/rate-monotonic/directives.rst

     This parameter is the rate monotonic period identifier.

 ``status``
-    This parameter is the pointer to a :c:type:`rtems_rate_monotonic_period_status` variable.
+    This parameter is the pointer to an :c:type:`rtems_rate_monotonic_period_status` object.
 When the directive
-    call is successful, the detailed period status will be stored in this variable.
+    call is successful, the detailed period status will be stored in this object.

 .. rubric:: DESCRIPTION: